 When do you need to go to the Emergency Room?

-Emergency rooms are open 24/7/365.
-They are staffed with providers such as Emergency Medicine Physicians, NPs ( Nurse Practitioners), and or PAs (Physician Assistants) who all provide high-quality care regardless of the ability to pay.
+Emergency rooms are open 24/7/365 and staffed with providers such as Emergency Medicine Physicians, NPs ( Nurse Practitioners), and PAs (Physician Assistants) who provide high-quality care regardless of the ability to pay.
 Upon arriving at the ER, patients are medically assessed through a medical screening examination.

 Following that initial evaluation, the medical professional maps out a course of treatment.
 These actions may include drawing blood, taking X-rays, and computerized axial tomography(C.A.T.) scans.
 This testing may occur before or after being admitted to the ER, depending on how busy that day might be.
 If you have life-threatening concerns, expect rapid treatment; if not, sometimes it is better to wait to go to the ER!